eArmada8/gracesf_model_tool/README.md

 A script to get the mesh data out of the files from Tales of Graces f (PS3).
 The output is in .glb files, although there is an option for .fmt/.ib/.vb/.vgmap that are compatible with DarkStarSword Blender import plugin for 3DMigoto.

 ## Credits:
 I am as always very thankful for the dedicated reverse engineers at the Tales of ABCDE discord and the Kiseki modding discord, for their brilliant work, and for sharing that work so freely.
+Thank you to NeXoGone and the original author of the noesis scripts for this game for structural information as well!

 ## Requirements:
 1. Python 3.10 and newer is required for use of these scripts.
 It is free from the Microsoft Store, for Windows users.
 For Linux users, please consult your distro.